Jesus' Parables for Disciples

 - Weaker.
 Peter describes a wife here in terms that aren't politically correct.
 He calls woman the weaker vessel.
 I'm sure he is speaking of physical weakness, perhaps vulnerability to attack, or shorter lifespan.
 At any rate, this weaker condition is to be the occasion of respect, not bullying.

-wisdom?
+knowledge and wisdom?
 In what way does this demonstrate love?
-In what way does this
+In what way does

-demonstrate self-interest?
-Why do men sometimes try to dominate their wives?
-Why
+this demonstrate self-interest?
+Why do men sometimes try to dominate their

-do wives sometimes try to dominate their husbands?
-What harm does this do?
-How
+wives?
+Why do wives sometimes try to dominate their husbands?
+What harm does

 Finally, Peter reminds husbands that they are accountable to God.
 God will judge them if they misbehave.